Harvard men's swimming and diving crowned Ivy League Champions for 25th time in program history (Gavin Baker).

 The Crimson closed out the 2018 championship securing its first-place finish in the 400 freestyle relay.
 The quartet of senior Steven Tan, senior Ed Kim, senior Paul O'Hara, and Farris, touched the wall with an NCAA A-cut time of 2:51.43 to break the meet, pool, and Harvard records.
 Overall, the Crimson posted A-cut times in four of the five relays, while surpassing Harvard program records as well.

-Senior Bobby Ross led the Crimson divers, posting a fourth-place finish with an A-cut score of 345.40, while sophomore Austin Fields also registered an A-cut score of 329.90 in the B-final.
+Senior Bobby Ross led the Crimson divers, posting a fourth-place finish with an A-cut score of 345.40, while senior David Pfeifer registered an A-cut score of 332.05 to finish sixth.
+Sophomore Austin Fields rounded out the Crimson with A-cut scores, tallying 329.90 in the B-final.
 Freshman Alec DeCaprio and Hal Watts finished seventh and eighth with 318.25 and 311.15 points, respectively.

 2018 Ivy League Men's Swimming and Diving Final Standings